SMITJUx/DSA/README.md

 | Conquer | Recursively solve these sub-problems                         |
 | Combine | Combine the answers from the sub-problems                    |

+### Backtracking

+Backtracking is an algorithmic technique where the goal is to get all solutions to a problem using the brute-force approach.
+It uses recursive calling to find a solution set by building a solution step by step.
+In order to find these solutions, a search tree named **state-space tree** (tree representing all the possible states) is used.
+A backtracking algorithm uses the depth-first search method on this tree.

 ## Array

 | Status | Questions                                                                                                   | Implementation Complexity |